W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 ⁴Your right mind depends on it.
 ⁵Denial of error is a strong defence of truth, but denial of truth results in miscreation, the projections of the ego.
 ⁶In the service of the right mind the denial of error frees the mind, and reëstablishes the freedom of the will.
-⁷When the will is really free it cannot miscreate, because it recognises only truth.
+⁷When the will is really free it cannot miscreate, because it recognizes only truth.

 ::: details Expanded
 True denial is a powerful protective device.